LvMalware/cf-proxy/README.md

 > Proxy requests through Cloudflare workers

 A simple worker that acts as proxy to tunnel requests over the internet, forwarding them through Cloudflare's global network of servers.
-This way, we can archieve automatic IP address rotation, all coming from a trusted ASN (as CF is used by a hude number of websites, their ASNs are usually whitelisted on firewalls :stuck_out_tongue_winking_eye: ).
+This way, we can archieve automatic IP address rotation, all coming from a trusted ASN (as CF is used by a huge number of websites, their ASNs are usually whitelisted on firewalls :stuck_out_tongue_winking_eye: ).

 ## Usage